To improve the percentage of pupils attaining greater depth

 - Employed services of an education consultant to advise on curriculum reform and delivery

-- Increased variety in the curriculum with topic-based approach
+- Increased variety in the curriculum with a topic-based approach

 - Reformed curriculum delivery using metacognitive approaches to develop independent thinkers and learners